Usman-emtee/C-exercises/exercise2/README.md

-This program multiply two integers.
+This program multiplies two integers.